-A traditional meal served in the northern part of Germany.
+A traditional meal made from Rollmops herring, corned beef, red beets and potatoes, served cold and popular in the Northern part of Germany.
 Simple, yet sophisticated.

 - 1 small onion chopped